Optimization under Decision-Dependent Uncertainty: Introduction

-Figure~\ref{fig:ex1} displays a network with source node A and destination B. The nominally shortest path A$-$C$-$B lengthens in the worst-case to 127 units.
-Standard RO optimizes against this case, resulting in A$-$E$-$F$-$G$-$H$-$B with an increased nominal length (price of robustness) but reduced worst-case of \(110.15\).
-If strengthening an arc is permitted, it is possible to reduce its uncertainty.
-When $x_{C-B}=1$, the robust optimal path becomes A$-$E$-$C$-$B, reducing the worst-case cost to 108.5.
-This example demonstrates that \dd sets can be leveraged to model decisions which mitigate the worst-case scenario.
+Figure~\ref{fig:ex1} displays a network with source node A and destination B. In the worst-case, the nominally shortest path lengthens to 127 units.
+RO optimizes against this case, improving the worst-case length.
+If it is permitted to reduce the uncertainty of an arc, then A$-$E$-$C$-$B is selected with $x_{C-B}=1$ and the worst-case path becomes 108.5.
+This example demonstrates that \dd sets can be leveraged to model decisions that mitigate the worst-case scenario.

-The journey of RO has also included measures to reduce conservatism.
-The original RO formulation by~\cite{Soyster1973} produced over conservative solutions for many applications due to the use of box uncertainties.
-Later, \cite{Ben-Tal1999} provided less conservative solutions by using general polyhedral and ellipsoid uncertainty sets.
-ARO models and decision rule approximations took another step in this direction by allowing decisions to depend on the realizations.
-In this vein, \dd uncertainty sets offer a new avenue to reduce the level of conservatism.
-For example, \cite{poss2013robust} decreases it for cardinality constrained sets.
-In this work, we introduce the concept of \emph{proactive uncertainty control} by using \dd sets to enable deliberate uncertainty reduction.

-The contributions of this paper can be summarized as follows: \begin{enumerate} \item We study robust linear optimization problems with polyhedral \dd uncertainty sets.
-In these sets, the parameter uncertainty depends on decisions.
+The contributions of this paper can be summarized as follows: \begin{enumerate} \item We study robust linear optimization problems with a polyhedral decision\-dependent set for the uncertain parameters.
 We prove such problems to be NP-complete.
 We also show that when decisions that influence the uncertainties are binary, the problem can be reformulated as a mixed integer optimization problem.

-\item We provide a class of uncertainty sets for which a more efficient reformulation of the \dd RO problem is possible.
+\item For binary $\mb{x}$, we provide a class of uncertainty sets for which a more efficient reformulation of the \dd RO problem is possible.
 The set structure and the nature of decision dependence are leveraged to provide reformulations with fewer constraints.

-\item We provide a modification to the \mbox{Big-M} linearization with a reduced number of constraints.
-This improves the performance over standard formulations.
+\item We provide an improvement to \mbox{Big-M} linearization for bilinear terms which can reduce the number of constraints.

-\end{enumerate} This paper provides a first step towards RO solutions for endogenous uncertainties.
-Despite the wide prevalence of such uncertainties in many real-world settings, these problems have not received much attention in the literature, due largely to computational intractabilities.
-This work also offers a deeper understanding of decision dependence and showcases the advantages that can be gained in both stochastic and robust optimization by proactively controlling uncertainties.
+\end{enumerate} This work also showcases the advantages that can be gained in both stochastic and robust optimization by proactively controlling uncertainties.